ropg/ezTime/README.md

 &nbsp;

-> Note that this uses a single variable interanly to store when the time was last accessed, so your code can only poll this in one place.
+> Note that this uses a single variable internally to store when the time was last accessed, so your code can only poll this in one place.

 ### names of days and months